 Mimi Cherono Ng’ok (b.
 1983) is a young Kenyan photographer who lives and works in Nairobi.
-Educated from the University of Cape Town in 2006 she has a number of exhibition and projects behind her.
-Despite her young age her photographic journey has to this day taken her far.
-From studies in Cape Town, to residencies in Accra, Brazil and Berlin to exhibitions in Italy and Mozambique.
-She’s been trotting the globe with a camera on her shoulder.
+Educated at the University of Cape Town in 2006, she has a number of exhibition and projects behind her; from studies in Cape Town, to residencies in Accra, Brazil and Berlin to exhibitions in Italy and Mozambique.
 However far, she has always been returning to Kenya, although coming home has not always been easy.
 After many years in South Africa returning to Nairobi left her with a feeling of displacement, but also gave her the unique opportunity of exploring places and spaces anew, which is reflected in some of her work.

 KO: When did you first become interested in photography?

 MCN: Actually I first took pictures when I was about 4 years old, at the 1987 All Africa games that were held in Nairobi.
 I found the images recently; so far I have three very out of focus photographs of probably an opening event at Nyayo Stadium.
 So I’m not sure if there was some subconscious interest there but later on when I was around 12 my dad gave me a point and shoot – one of those plastic ones a lot of tourists used to have, they’re silver, no lens and have a really funny flash – and I would take pictures of random things around the house or my little sister when she took naps, my books on the shelf, the calendar.
 Really strange now when I look at some of the images…

 Who or what has inspired you or influences your work?